Fitness for One and All Home Page

 Helps the top part of benches

 A word of warning to shirted benchers.
 If you concentrate on using the exercises below, it is very possible that your raw bench will stagnate or even go down.
 The reason for this is your drive off of the chest will weaken.
 But this does not matter.
 All that matters is that your weights on these exercises and on your shirted bench is going up.
+Given the heavy weights utilized, it would be prudent to wear wrist wraps when doing these exercises.

 Chain Benches* - See Bands and Chains for details.